polkadot-js/apps/packages/app-accounts/src/md/basic.md

 # Account

 An account is identified by its public address on the network.
-The network will **not** know about the name you give to this account in this app.
 It is totally fine to give away this address, this is also the only information needed to receive funds.
+The network will **not** know about the name you give to this account in this application.

 # Balances

 The balances for each account is broken down into a number of areas, giving an overview of the totals, transferable funds and the funds locked and available for unlocking.
 These are -

 - **total**: The overall amount of funds in the account, this includes the vested balance, available for transfer and locked.
-- **available**: The funds that can be transfered or bonded, i.e. the funds that are available for any transaction.
+- **available**: The funds that can be transferred or bonded, i.e. the funds that are available for any transaction.
 - **bonded**: The funds bonded for validating or nominating.
-They are locked and cannot be transfered, although it can be unlocked for future actions.
+They are locked and cannot be transferred, although it can be unlocked for future actions.
-- **locked**: The funds that are being unlocked or have been unlocked and are available for withdrawal to your availabel balance.
+- **redeemable**: The funds that can get redeemed, e.g made available for withdrawal, by clicking on the "lock" icon.
+- **unlocking**: The funds that are being unlocked.
+The information icon tells the amount of blocks left before the funds can be redeemed.

 # Security